 Roommates are a great option

+Most all college freshmen have a roommate.
+This is a great opportunity to make a new friend or at least expand your acquaintance group.
+You may want to have your child read some tips for being a good roommate since this will be a new experience for most.
 Roommates are also a great way to share costs including rent, utilities, furnishings and even groceries.
-Plus, if your child selects a roommate that he or she gets along with, they can have a friend at home while they’re making the adjustment to college life.
+Plus, if your child selects a roommate that he or she gets along with, it will help ease the adjustment to college life.

 Set up your child’s new home

 For many kids, one of the most exciting parts of moving to college is setting up their new home.
-Second hand furniture is an affordable idea especially if they will be staying in the same place for multiple years and not have to worry about moving it.
+If your child is moving off campus, they will need everything on the provided college dorm list plus furniture and kitchen essentials!
+Second hand household goods are an affordable idea especially if they will be staying in the same place for multiple years and do not have to worry about moving everything.

 Conclusion